chattanooga-yinyanghouse/chattanooga-yinyanghouse.github.io/NODE-APP/src/content/news-events/prenatal-massage-therapy.md

 socialTitle: "Prenatal Massage with Amanda"
 # shorter description for social shares/posts
 # (can be blank an uses description)
-socialDescription:
+socialDescription: ""
 # BELOW RARELY, IF EVER, CHANGED
 layout: ../../layouts/Layout.astro
 parent: "news-events"
 ---

 ## Prenatal Massage Therapy with Amanda
-[This service caters to the comfort of an expecting mother in her second or third trimester.
+This service caters to the comfort of an expecting mother in her second or third trimester.
 A side-lying position is used with bolsters and pillows to ensure comfort.
 This hour service includes a full body massage using gentle techniques to enhance relaxation and reduce discomfort that commonly occurs in the low back, hips, feet, neck and shoulders during pregnancy.
-This is a 60 minute session for $90.]
+This is a 60 minute session for $90.